SCHD vs VYM: Head-to-Head Comparison

 • Dividend Growth: Emphasizes companies with 10+ years of increases

-• Concentrated Exposure: ~100 best-in-class dividend payers
+• Concentrated Exposure: ~100 screened dividend payers

 Best For